 8 The Sicilian Connection

-Following the age of the Sea Peoples, the island of Sicily was divided between three major tribes—the Elymians, the Sicani, and the Siculi (sometimes referred to as the Sicels).
-While the Sicani were indigenous to the island, the Elymians are believed to have originally come from Asia Minor and had deep connections to the Greek city-states of the Aegean Sea.
+In the wake of the Sea Peoples’ upheavals, the island of Sicily was divided among three principal tribes: the Elymians, the Sicani, and the Siculi (also called the Sicels).
+While the Sicani were indigenous, the Elymians are thought to have migrated from Asia Minor and maintained strong ties to the Aegean Greek city‑states.

 7 The Etruscans